Yuri Tarnopolsky

 Essay 38.
 On Football

 Unlike fate and soul, the works of justice are accessible to direct observation.
 We can accept the fate and prosper without the soul, but life without justice could be uncomfortable.
-Is justice yet another phantom from the bygone era?
+Is justice yet another phantom from a bygone era?

 My interest in football is by no means passionate.
 I watch only the World Cup and only if I am in the mood.
 I do not even remember whether I watched the 1998 Cup, but I followed most of the 2002 World Cup.